-Prior to his work in public service, El-Sayed was tenure-track faculty member at Columbia University’s Department of Epidemiology; Director of the Columbia University Systems Science Program, and co-Director of Global Research for Population Health.
+Prior to his work in public service, El-Sayed was tenure-track faculty member at Columbia University’s Department of Epidemiology; Director of the Columbia University Systems Science Program; and co-Director of Global Research for Population Health.
 El-Sayed holds a Doctorate in Public Health from Oxford University, where he was a Rhodes Scholar, as well as an MD from Columbia University.
-He graduated with Highest Distinction and Phi Beta Kappa from the University of Michigan (where he was also a starting defenseman on the Men’s Lacrosse team).
+He graduated with Highest Distinction from the University of Michigan.
 At graduation, El-Sayed was selected to deliver the Student Commencement Address alongside President Clinton, who said of him, “I just wish every person in the world could have heard you speak today.”

 In this talk, Dr. El-Sayed guides audiences through the process of rebuilding a city’s health department from the ground up.
 He discusses what happened in Detroit that led to the privatization of a 185-year old Health Department, and how he and his team went about rebuilding it.
 With vibrant, moving examples, he’ll show your audience the critical role of local public health, the evolution of healthcare, and the vital part politics must play as we move forward.

 A Doctor’s Journey into the Heart of Our Political Epidemic